AI Scholars

 - What do you hope to gain from participating in Carnegie Mellon's Pre-College Programs?

-In addition, applicants are required to respond to two additional essay prompts that will be provided in the online application.
+In addition, applicants are required to respond to additional essay prompts that will be provided in the online application.